History of fire safety legislation in the United Kingdom: Fire Precautions Act 1971

-(Repealed, for England and Wales, by the Regulatory Reform (Fire Safety) Order 2005 on 1 October 2006).
-The Fire Precautions Act 1975 is still in force on the Isle of Man, with Hotels, Licensed Premises and Places of Entertainment requiring a Fire Certificate.

 On Boxing Day 1969, a fire at the Rose and Crown Hotel, Saffron Walden killed eleven people whilst seventeen were rescued.
-The fire prompted the Government to look at the whole structure of fire safety legislation and in 1971, the Fire Precautions Act was passed into law.
+The fire prompted the government to look at the whole structure of fire safety legislation and the Fire Precautions Act 1971 (c.
+40) was passed into law.

-This act combined the fire sections of the Factories Act and the Office Shops and Railway Premises Act and brought in new premises like hotels.
+This act combined the fire sections of the Factories Act 1961 (c.
+34) and the Offices, Shops and Railway Premises Act 1963 (c.
+41) and brought in new premises like hotels.
 This was an open designating act, and it contained a wide list of premises types from which the Secretary of State could select specific premises types to be covered by statutory instrument.

-The responsibility for enforcing the Act fell on the fire service, except in civil Crown premises, where Her Majesty's Inspectors of Fire Service (HMIFS) carried out the enforcement.
+The responsibility for enforcing the act fell on the fire service, except in civil Crown premises, where Her Majesty's Inspectors of Fire Service (HMIFS) carried out the enforcement.

 The Fire Precautions Act 1971 came into force in 1972, when hotels and boarding houses were the first class of premises to be designated.
-Under the Fire Precautions (Hotels and Boarding Houses) Order 1972, Statutory Instrument (SI) 1972 /238) (and an equivalent Order for Scotland), any premises where there was sleeping accommodation for more than six persons (staff or guests), or any sleeping accommodation above the first floor or below the ground floor, required a fire certificate issued by the fire authority.
+Under the Fire Precautions (Hotels and Boarding Houses) Order 1972 (SI 1972 /238) (and an equivalent order for Scotland), any premises where there was sleeping accommodation for more than six persons (staff or guests), or any sleeping accommodation above the first floor or below the ground floor, required a fire certificate issued by the fire authority.

-The Fire Precautions (Factories, Offices, Shops and Railways Premises) Order 1976, (revoked in 1989 by SI 1989/76), further designated premises to require fire certificates for factories, offices, shops and railway premises:
+The Fire Precautions (Factories, Offices, Shops and Railway Premises) Order 1976 (SI 1976/2009), further designated premises to require fire certificates for factories, offices, shops and railway premises: